 Shaving doesn't make the hair grow back thicker; this is just a myth.
 However, if you want to keep the area hairless and smooth, you'll need to invest in good tools such as: scissors, razor, shaving cream or gel, and plan on shaving every couple of days.

 Over-the-counter "depilatories" or cream hair removers: This method of hair removal is painless, but it's important to be aware that not all "depilatories" are safe to use in your pubic area.
 Be sure to read the product label first to make sure it is safe to use on this area, and follow the directions on the package.
+These products can have a strong, unpleasant smell.
 Don't leave the cream on any longer than indicated.
 If you notice redness, swelling, or a rash, it could be mean that you are allergic to this type of hair remover.